Dougley/Neko.js/README.md

 Installing the bot is simple, just `npm install` to install the dependencies.
 That's it.

 ### Configuration
-You'll find a `config.json` file in the project root.
-Inside that file are all the expected configs: Email, Password, Servers, etc.
+You'll find a `config.example` file in the project root.
+Inside that file are all the expected configs: Email, Password, Servers, etc. Edit the settings with your bot's information and rename the file to `config.json`.
 The only thing worth noting here is the `server` value is the string of characters at the end of an invite link.

-For example, the `server` value for https://discord.gg/0Lv5NLFEoz3P07Aq would be `0Lv5NLFEoz3P07Aq`.
+For example, the `server` for https://discord.gg/0Lv5NLFEoz3P07Aq would be `0Lv5NLFEoz3P07Aq`.

 ### Usage
 Using the bot is just as simple as the installation, just `node nekobot.js`.